New Jersey Route 47: Cumberland County

 Upon crossing over the West Creek, Route 47 enters Maurice River, Cumberland County, and continues west through more forests.
 It enters a mix of residences and woodland as it makes a turn to the north past the intersection with Hands Mill Road (CR 651).
 The route runs through more woods, with a clearing for Bayside State Prison to the east of the road.
 The road comes to an intersection with Leesburg–Belleplain Road (CR 550) and Station Road (CR 710) to the east of Leesburg and continues north.
 Route 47 reaches an intersection with Mauricetown Road (CR 670) in a commercial area prior to Route 347 merging back into the route.
 Here, Route 47 splits into a brief one-way pair; the northbound direction heads east on CR 670 and north on Route 347, and the southbound direction remains on Delsea Drive.
 From here, Route 47 continues north on Delsea Drive through forested areas with some homes before crossing over the Muskee Creek.
 It continues into the community of Port Elizabeth, where it meets the intersection with Broadway (CR 548).
 Just past this intersection, the route crosses the Manumuskin River and continues north through woodland with some development.
 The route intersects Route 55, where that route continues north along the road and Route 47 turns off at a jughandle.
-South of the intersection with Route 55, Route 47 is part of a major road linking the Philadelphia metro area with the Jersey Shore resorts of Cape May County.
+South of the intersection with Route 55, Route 47 is part of a major road linking the Philadelphia metropolitan area with the Jersey Shore resorts of Cape May County.
 During the summer months, it sees regular traffic jams from traffic coming off Route 55.
 A proposal to extend Route 55 south to Cape May County, on hold for decades due to environmental concerns, would relieve traffic along Route 47.